GrandMoff100/DiscordAPT/README.md

 ## Notice
-This repository is no longer needed as of April 1, 2025.
-Please go look at the [Snapcrafters community project](https://github.com/snapcrafters/discord).
+This repository is a bit tricky to setup for beginners.
+For an easier (and more maintained) way to install discord via command-line please go look at the [Snapcrafters community project](https://github.com/snapcrafters/discord).

 ## Setup